MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 # Create the gMSA
 New-ADServiceAccount -Name "WebApp01" -DnsHostName "WebApp01.contoso.com" -ServicePrincipalNames "host/WebApp01", "host/WebApp01.contoso.com" -PrincipalsAllowedToRetrieveManagedPassword "WebApp01Accounts"

-# Create standard user account.
-This account information needs to be stored a secret store and will be retrieved by the ccg.exe hosted plugin to retrieve the gMSA password.
-Replace 'StandardUser01' with 'SecurePassword' with a unique username and password.
+# Create the standard user account.
+This account information needs to be stored in a secret store and will be retrieved by the ccg.exe hosted plug-in to retrieve the gMSA password.
+Replace 'StandardUser01' and 'SecurePassword' with a unique username and password.
 We recommend using a random, long, machine-generated password.
 New-ADUser -Name "StandardUser01" -AccountPassword "SecurePassword" -Enabled 1

 # Add your container hosts to the security group